 Figure 1: Human attention and intention in the task mop floor.
-While mopping the floor, the person is looking at the floor and his is looking [38].
+While mopping the floor, the person is looking at the floor and his intention is checking if the floor has been cleaned or not.

+is looking [38].
 It includes the attributes of 3D location, 3D direction, and 2D location, as shown in Fig. 1.